 that a record of each decision, the steps taken and the information used is kept to show good practice has been followed.
 An EPS checklist provided by Forestry Commission can be downloaded below and further information on managing and protecting our woodland wildlife can be found here on the GOV.UK website.
 The guidance documents for England, Wales and Scotland can be downloaded by clicking the links below.

-Managing ash in woodlands in light of ash dieback: operations note 46
+Managing ash in woodlands or individual and small groups of ash trees in light of ash dieback: operations note 46a

 This Forestry Commission document will provide practical advice to anybody with the responsibility for the management of ash in woodlands.
 Links to various documents can be found within this document.